astropy/astropy/docs/coordinates/index.rst

   EXAMPLE END

-For sites (primarily observatories) on the Earth, `astropy.coordinates` provides a quick way to get an `~astropy.coordinates.EarthLocation` - the `~astropy.coordinates.EarthLocation.of_site` method:
+For sites (primarily observatories) on the Earth, `astropy.coordinates` provides a quick way to get an |EarthLocation| - the :func:`~astropy.coordinates.EarthLocation.of_site` classmethod:

 .. doctest-remote-data::